-Ms. Clasby is currently compensated for her services as our Vice President, Clinical Operations pursuant to an Employment Agreement dated February 15, 2019 (the "Clasby Employment Agreement").
-Prior to that, she was compensated pursuant to an engagement letter dated as of July 6, 2017, to start with our Company on August 1, 2017 as a part-time employee for two days a week and a consultant for any additional work.
-See "Summary Compensation Table" above for the amounts Ms. Clasby earned pursuant to the engagement letter.
+Mr. Rowe is currently compensated for his services as our Vice President, Commercial pursuant to an Employment Agreement dated February 15, 2019 (the "Rowe Employment Agreement").
+Prior to that, he was compensated pursuant to an engagement letter dated as of July 1, 2018.
+See "Summary Compensation Table" above for the amounts Mr. Rowe earned pursuant to the engagement letter.

-Under the terms of the Clasby Employment Agreement, the Company must pay Ms. Clasby a base salary of not less than \$279,000 per year.
-Ms. Clasby is eligible to receive an annual cash bonus, based upon the achievement of pre-established annual individual and Company objectives determined by the Company's Board of Directors or its Compensation Committee.
-Ms. Clasby is also eligible to receive equity award grants pursuant to the terms and conditions of the Company's then current equity plan, subject to the terms of an equity agreement as approved by the Board of Directors or Committee
+Under the terms of the Rowe Employment Agreement, the Company must pay Mr. Rowe a base salary of not less than \$275,000 per year.
+Mr. Rowe is eligible to receive an annual cash bonus, based upon the achievement of pre-established annual individual and Company objectives determined by the Company's Board of Directors or its Compensation Committee.
+He is also eligible to receive equity award grants pursuant to the terms and conditions of the Company's then current equity plan, subject to the terms of an equity agreement as approved by the Board of Directors or Compensation Committee.